-For employees with monthly earnings of less than 5,000 pesos, the minimum monthly earnings for contribution calculation purposes for medical benefits are 4,000 pesos.
+For employees with monthly earnings of less than 5,000 pesos, the minimum monthly earnings used to calculate contributions for medical benefits are 4,000 pesos.

-For employees with monthly earnings of at least 30,000 pesos, the maximum monthly earnings for contribution calculation purposes for medical benefits are 30,000 pesos.
+For employees with monthly earnings of at least 30,000 pesos, the maximum monthly earnings used to calculate contributions for medical benefits are 30,000 pesos.

-Government: Pays the cost of medical benefits for certain categories of people with low or no income; meets any deficit.
+Government: The cost of medical benefits for certain categories of people with low or no income; any deficit.

-The minimum and maximum monthly earnings for contribution calculation purposes for cash sickness and maternity benefits are adjusted periodically by the Social Security Commission, subject to the approval of the President of the Philippines.
+The minimum and maximum monthly earnings used to calculate contributions for cash sickness and maternity benefits are adjusted periodically by the Social Security Commission, subject to the approval of the President of the Philippines.

-The minimum and maximum monthly earnings for contribution calculation purposes for medical benefits are adjusted periodically by the Philippine Health Insurance Corporation Board.
+The minimum and maximum monthly earnings used to calculate contributions for medical benefits are adjusted periodically by the Philippine Health Insurance Corporation Board.